asprigle65/CPE_322-A/Labs/Lab4/README.md

 ---

 _Disclaimers_\
 -This lab took a lot of effort.
-There were many problems I encountered along the way that I had to think through and solve.\
+There were many problems I encountered along the way that I had to thoroughly think through and solve.\
 -Once everything worked properly, it was very satisfying considering the work put in\
--Lost many screenshots due to a computer error so I am replacing many of them with text\
+-I lost many screenshots due to a computer error so I am replacing many of them with text\
 \
 -Continued to use Git Bash\
 -Started off by installing Django and Django REST framework using these commands